PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/colander/external_sources/index.md

 toc: true
 ---

-Colander allows you to retrieve information from 3rd-party services such as VirusTotal and OTX Alien Vault.
-To do so, Colander relies on [Threatr](https://github.com/PiRogueToolSuite/threatr) which operates as a bridge and translator between Colander an the external services.
+Colander allows you to retrieve information from 3rd-party services such as VirusTotal, MISP and OTX Alien Vault.
+To do so, Colander relies on [Threatr](https://github.com/PiRogueToolSuite/threatr) which operates as a bridge and translator between Colander and the external services.

 The main purpose of Threatr is to transform the entities available on external services to knowledge graph following the same codification as Colander.
 The workspace *Investigate* is the main entry point in Colander to request information to external services.

 ## Threatr
-Even if it is designed to operate along with Colander, Threatr can be used standalone and users can interact with it via [its REST API](/docs/colander/rest-api/#threatr).
+Even if it is designed to operate along with Colander, Threatr can be used standalone and users can interact with it via [its REST API](/docs/threatr/rest-api).

 By now, Threatr supports requests on the following types of observables: